JosepER/talks_and_presentations/Talks/2018_10_18_RSS_ONS_DS_for_official_statistics.md

 is to take an input address string, which comes from unstructured, messy and incomplete data and convert it into a clean list of addresses.

-First, they tokenise the raw inputed strings.
+First, they tokenise the raw inputted strings.
 They used 'structured learning' and an algorithm called 'conditional random fields' which calculates the likely sequence of words.
 They have a really good accuracy overall.